 Looking very much like a beautifully maintained public park, Enfield Memorial Park is a green oasis and a focal point for the diverse local community.

 There is real variety in the gardens and pavilions here.
 Traditional rose plantings complement secluded groves of ornamental trees.
 Water features wind their way amongst paths dotted with shrubs.
-The Mausoleum Precinct has its own quiet elegance, while the Buddhist Garden has been designed with the principles of Feng Shui in mind.
+The Mausoleum Precinct has its own quiet elegance, while the Buddhist Garden has been designed as a place of harmony and peace.
 Alongside it, The Cascades places bold modern metal sculpture in the midst of a grove of trees standing on sprawling lawns.

 Families can choose from every type of burial and memorial site at Enfield Memorial Park, including the Natural Burial option available in the peaceful Wirra Wonga area.